oac-tree/sup-dto/doc/anyvalue.rst

    Try to convert an AnyValue to another AnyValue.
 When conversion fails, the destination is left unchanged and false is returned.

+.. function:: bool Increment(AnyValue& value)

+   :param value: ``AnyValue`` object to increment.
+   :return: ``true`` on successful increment.

+   Try to increment (add 1) an AnyValue.
+This is only supported for arythmetic types (excluding 'bool', 'char8' and 'string').
+In case of integer types, the behavior is defined to wrap around the maximum value to the minimum value (also for signed types).

+.. function:: bool Decrement(AnyValue& value)

+   :param value: ``AnyValue`` object to decrement.
+   :return: ``true`` on successful decrement.

+   Try to decrement (subtract 1) an AnyValue.
+This is only supported for arythmetic types (excluding 'bool', 'char8' and 'string').
+In case of integer types, the behavior is defined to wrap around the minimum value to the maximum value (also for signed types).